lgc13/LucasCosta_portfolio/web_dev/Corazon_project/README.md

 # Corazon project

 <!-- Project BIO -->
-This is a static web site that I created for a Salsa group that I was a member of while at FSU - Corazon Salsa Dancers.
-This web site aims to show information about the group, such as their purpose, history, and contact information.
-Someone going on this web site should also be able to see pictures, upcoming events, and information on how to join.
+This is a static website that I created for a Salsa group that I was a member of while at FSU - Corazon Salsa Dancers.
+This website aims to show information about the group, such as their purpose, history, and contact information.
+Someone going on this website should also be able to see pictures, upcoming events, and information on how to join.

 This application displays some of my skills with: